dylanpdx/vxtiktok/README.md

+# NOTICE 2025/11/17:

+Due to a legal request, this service is no longer available.

 # NOTICE 2025/07/11:
 TikTok has blocked all methods I use for getting information from videos, and as I currently don't have the time to dedicate to this project, it is indefinitely on hold.